TheRealHungryHippos/ExtremeOctopi/README.md

 npm install
 ```

+### Obtaining required config information

+For local development, configuration files are required:
+`server/config/session.config.js` and `server/config/twitter.config.js`
+Use the example files to fill in the necessary information.
+A Twitter account is required to [register a Twitter App](https://apps.twitter.com/app/new).

 ### Database data
 Database data is populated on-load when you start the server
 This is executed in database-mongo/index.js